 Preview – “Preview is great because it has the ‘shoppable post’ option which is a must if you have a product-based business.
 It also has the ability to add drag and drop to preview the look of the feed before you publish your post.”

-“It makes sense to want to schedule your posts on Instagram in advance.
+“It makes sense to want to schedule Instagram posts in advance.
 Not only does it save you time, it also means that you are thinking about your content and planning your message and image in advance so it will have purpose.

 A scheduling tool is helpful in many ways and not least because consistent, high-quality content is easier to plan, create and share when the process is automated.